-Thus, in another aspect, the invention is directed to an Internet currency system, comprising:
+Thus, in another aspect, the invention is directed to an

-- at least one user connected to the Internet; - at least one supplier connected to the Internet; - a data packets database (DPD) associated with a Currency Issuing Authority (CIA) comprising information on each and every data packet issued by said CIA; - one or more Currency Issuing Authority trusted servers (CIAS), said trusted servers collectively comprising: - a) access to the DPD of the CIA;
+- at least one user connected to the Internet; - at least one supplier connected to the Internet;

+a data packets database (DPD) associated with a Currency Issuing Authority (CIA) comprising information on each and every data packed issued by said CIA;

+one or more Currency Issuing Authority trusted servers (CIAS), said trusted servers collectively comprising:

-- b) software to communicate with an active data packet area of a user, and to manipulate data packets located therein; - c) software to generate data packets; and - d) software to transmit data packets to a provider or to another user over the Internet or other communication 5 channel.
+- a) access to the DPD of the CIA; - software to communicate with an active data packet area of a user, and to manipulate data packets located therein: - c) software to generate data packets; and - d) software to transmit data packets to a provider or to another user over the Internet or other communication channel.

-In another aspect, the invention is directed to a method for effecting currency transactions between two users over a communication system, such as the Internet, comprising:
+In still another aspect, the invention is directed to a method for effecting currency transactions between two users over a 15 communication system, such as the Internet, comprising:

-- a) providing a plurality of data packets representative of a sum, each of said plurality of data packets comprising information on its value, a unique Identificator, suitable to verify the identity of the data packet, and authentication information, suitable to verify that the data packet has been generated by a specific Currency Issuing Authority (CIA); - b) providing an active data packets area in a data storage medium associated with a first user, comprising one or more of said data packets; - c) when a transaction is to be effected, allowing a CIAS to $^{20}$ gain access to said active data packets area, and to manipulate data therein; - d) transmitting to the CIAS information representing the sum to be transferred from the first user to the second - e) transmitting to the CIAS data packets cumulatively representative of the sum to be transferred from said first to said second user; - f) verifying in the CIAS the identity of the data packets as having been issued by a specific CIA involved; - g) verifying in the CIAS that the data packets have not been previously used to effect a previous transaction; - h) when verification required in steps f) and g) has been obtained, carrying out the steps of: - (1) removing the data packets involved in the transaction from the active data packets area of the first user, by deleting them or marking them as spent; and - (2) generating new data packets corresponding to the sum of the data packets removed in step (1), less 40 commission, if any, and transmitting them to the second user.
+- a) providing a plurality of data packets representative of a sum, each of said plurality of data packets comprising information on its value, a unique identificator, suitable to verify the identity of the data packet, and authentication information, suitable to verify that the data packet has been generated by a specific Currency Issuing Authority (CIA); - b) providing an active data packets area in a data storage medium associated with a first user, comprising one or 25 more of said data packets; - c) when a transaction is to be effected, allowing a CIA trusted server CIAS to gain access to said active data packets area, and to manipulate data therein; - d) transmitting to the CIAS information representing the 30 sum to be transferred from the first user to the second user; - e) transmitting to the CIAS data packets cumulatively representative of the sum to be transferred from said first to said second user; - f) verifying in the CIAS the identity of the data packets as having been issued by the specific CIA involved; - g) verifying in the CIAS that the data packets have not been previously used to effect a previous transaction; - h) when verification required in steps f) and g) has been 40 obtained, carrying out the steps of: - (1) removing the data packets involved in the transaction from the active data packets area of the first user, by deleting them or marking them as spent; and - (2) generating new data packets corresponding to the 45 sum of the data packets removed in step (1), less any commission, if any, and transmitting them to the second user.

 In the context of the invention different types of users exist.
-Typically, one user will be the buyer and another will be the provider of services or goods.
-The terms "user" and "pro-45 vider" are used interchangeably, as required in any case to better illustrate the specific situation discussed.
+Typically, one user will be the buyer and another will be the 50 provider of services or goods.
+The terms "user" and "provider" are used interchangeably, as required in any case to better illustrate the specific situation discussed.
 Thus, according to a preferred embodiment of the invention in the method discussed above the second user is a services or goods provider.

 The authentication information included in the data packet is preferably, but non-limitatively, encrypted.
-The data storage medium in which the active data packets are provided can be of any suitable type, e.g., it can be a hard disk drive, or an of the first user.
+The data storage medium in which the active data packets are provided can be of any suitable type, e.g., it can be a hard disk drive, or an optical disk drive, or the like, located on the Internet terminal of the first user.
 Alternatively, said data storage medium can be a hard disk drive, or an optical disk drive, or an electrooptical disk drive, or the like, located away from the Internet terminal of the first user.